From Human Resources

 - 1. Employees will be allowed meals, lodging, and transportation costs for advance trips to the new location to secure a new permanent residence.
 Transportation allowed will be either by use of an official state vehicle or reimbursement for use of a personal vehicle at the current fleet rate.
 If an official state vehicle is to be used, the employee must contact Financial Services Division to determine the commute value of this benefit.
 Please refer to Financial Policies and Procedures for additional information.

-- 2. During the move, employees will be allowed mileage, at the current fleet rate, from the old location to the new location for not more than two personally owned vehicles.
+- 2. During the move, employees will be allowed mileage, at the current fleet rate, for one trip from the old residence to the new residence for not more than two personally owned vehicles.
 Meals and lodging for employees only will be allowed during the move.

 - 3. During the closing on the sale and/or purchasing of homes, employees will be allowed mileage, meals, and lodging.